texfaq/texfaq.github.io/FAQ-watermark.md

-# 'Watermarks' on every page
+# ''Watermarks'' on every page

-It's often useful to place some text (such as 'DRAFT') in the background of every page of a document.
+It's often useful to place some text (such as ''DRAFT'') in the background of every page of a document.
 For LaTeX users, the simplest way to do this uses the [`draftcopy`](http://ctan.org/pkg/draftcopy) package.
-This can deal with many types of DVI processors (in the same way that the graphics package does) and knows translations for the word 'DRAFT' into a wide range of languages (though you can choose your own word, too).
+This can deal with many types of DVI processors (in the same way that the graphics package does) and knows translations for the word ''DRAFT'' into a wide range of languages (though you can choose your own word, too).
 Unfortunately, however, the package relies on PostScript specials, and will therefore fail if you are viewing your document with `xdvi`,